willstepp/writings/aura-dim/notes.md

 To set up the end, to show how life used to be for Will.
 To establish they are rural people, the setting rural, when life is good, in order to contrast later.

+Bound prostitute has ties to Amara from Trinidad
+He finds another car, boxy old model, with keys under the seat Woman in coffee shop asks if he'd like anything.
+He says 'Coffee', just before the men enter At the Waffle House the waitress brings him a coffee withot asking, he also gets a pecan waffle and side of bacon

 But what about the body?
 The police said they identified Zoey Jackson.
 You know what we want you to know, haven't you figured that out by now?